KiltedCode/khandaria-campaign/characters/README.md

 ## Rin 👻

-A sorcerer who adventured with `Belsarin` and `Pylia` before choosing to merge with a wraith and stay behind in the castle
+A sorcerer who adventured with `Belsaran` and `Pylia` before choosing to merge with a wraith and stay behind in the castle

 # NPCs